rexresearch

 Physics, who led the research.

-involve the oxygen and nitrogen in air plus water vapour – there
+that involve the oxygen and nitrogen in air plus water vapour –

-is a whole concotion of chemical species that can be lethal to
+there is a whole concotion of chemical species that can be

-produce these things for hospitals, that’s the big breakthrough of
+mass produce these things for hospitals, that’s the big

 The team says that an exposure to the plasma of only about 12